-Classical Dances in India
+Classical Dances of India

-Indian Classical Dances
+8 Classical Dances of India

 India has an old tradition of thousands of years in regard to classical and folk music and dances.
 Indian classical dances trace their origin from Bharat Muni’s Natyasastra and Nandi Kesvar’s Abhinava Darpan.
 Classical dance forms that originated and evolved in India are Bharatnatyam, Kathak, Kathakali, Kuchipudi, Manipuri, Mohiniattam, Odissi, and Sattriya.